hayden-donnelly/the-navigator/README.md

 ![IMG_0773](https://user-images.githubusercontent.com/30982485/172924807-9c8078c3-bbe7-4d76-b93a-cbd8f26814f7.jpg)

 After an intersection vector has been determined, it is projected onto the direction the player is looking.
-Then the height of the correpsonding rectangle is calculated as a function of the resulting vector's magnitude.
+Then the height of the corresponding rectangle is calculated as a function of the resulting vector's magnitude.
 This prevents the final render from developing a fisheye effect.